Confidence recovers

 Begin with client experience.
 What kind of service do your clients expect?
 What if a day of crisis turned into a week, or longer?
 What functions would be most critical for giving clients seamless, prompt service?
 What concerns might they have?

 Think short and long term.
-While you may be able to manage disruptions of a day or two with minimal interruptions to client service, you may need to prioritize a few key functions in a longer-term emergency.
-You might also need to reach out to your parent firm or other business partners for assistance.
+When it comes to key functions in a longer-term emergency, prioritization will be key.
+It would also be a good idea to reach out to your parent firm or other business partners for assistance.
 In your contingency plan, list who is backup for each function.
 Share that list with all employees in the office.

 Empower your staff.
 Involve key employees in your planning process.
 Work together as a team to imagine some scenarios and create checklists of responses.
-You might want to set up a crisis management team to oversee staff training for unforeseen events, such as an office evacuation, extended power outage or other emergency.
+Set up a crisis management team to oversee staff training for unforeseen events, such as an office evacuation, extended power outage or other emergency.

 Make your wishes known.
 Does your staff know what steps to take if something happens to you personally?
 Write down a set of instructions, including important contacts, insurance coverage and financial information (including how to treat company stock).